verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/contour.md

 <div>

-An array of points representing the contour of the shape.
+An array of points that consist of the contour of the shape.

 </div>